icl-utk-edu/blaspp/INSTALL.md

 Besides the Environment variables and Options listed above, additional options include:

+    use_cuda
+        Whether to use CUDA, if available.
+One of: yes (default)
+        no

     use_openmp
         Whether to use OpenMP, if available.
 One of: yes (default)